webqit/oohtml/explainer.md

 </html>
 ```

-An implementation block can implement another template by simply pointing to it; slots are disposed of their previous slotted contents and recomposed from the new template.
+An implementation block can implement another template by simply pointing to it; slots are disposed off of their previous slotted contents and recomposed from the new template.

 The `<slot>` element, even though replaced, is never really destroyed.
 It returns to its exact position whenever the last of its slotted elements get deleted, or whenever the slot has no corresponding partial in the next implemented template.

-A template is to the composition block what the Light DOM of a custom element is to the Shadow DOM - providing *slottable* contents for *slots*; called *slottables* in Web Components, *partials* in CHTML.
+Now, a template is to the composition block what the Light DOM of a custom element is to the Shadow DOM - providing *slottable* contents for *slots*; called *slottables* in Web Components, *partials* in CHTML.

 HTML Partials also supports *Default Slots*.
-A template's direct children without an explicit `slot` attribute are slotted into the *Default Slot* in the implementation block.
+Here, a template's direct children without an explicit `slot` attribute are slotted into the *Default Slot* in the implementation block.

 **Unscoped Slots**